Sai-Adarsh/quiz-board/README.md

 with NGO's in mind, working with the audience on the streets.

 The quiz is based on questions with 4 answers.
 Only one answer is correct.
 There are up to 8 questions possible.
+The sketch below show a possible design of the board.
+The buttons aren't shown.
+They should be places within the gray area.

 ![sketch](https://raw.github.com/joede/quiz-board/master/docs/images/Puzzleboard-Sample.png)